 1. Listen To What Your Body Is Telling You

 Most patients experience little or no side effects during cancer treatment, while some experience any of a number of side effects.
-Side effects can occur the same day of treatment or even up to 6 months after treatment.
+Side effects can occur the same day or after treatment.
 Radiation therapy mostly affects cancerous cells, but it can impact healthy cells as well.
-When good cells are destroyed, patients may experience various side effects from cell damage.
+When good cells are affected, patients may experience various side effects.
 The location of the body targeted by radiation therapy can cause different side effects including:

 - lack of appetite or taste